 Businesses typically have to wait weeks until they see sales come in as a result of print or broadcast campaigns and, even then, how can they be sure what was responsible for the purchase?

 Email marketing seem to never end!
-This powerful digital marketing tactic allows businesses of all sizes to reach and engage their audience, wherever they may be.
-Follow me on Instagram and Twitter to get my latest updates on Digital Marketing every week.
+This powerful internet marketing tactic allows businesses of all sizes to reach and engage their audience, wherever they may be.